 A common misconception people have of college is that you will only take classes in your major.
-While it is true the greater part of your college career, a little thing called general education or gen ed.
+While it is true for the greater part of your college career, you still have to complete a little thing called general education or gen ed.
 According to Southern Adventist University’s 2017-2018 Catalog, “The general education program develops scholarship from a variety of perspectives to prepare students for leadership in their churches, families, and in society.
 In developing the whole person, it challenges students to achieve physical fitness, to model Christ-likeness, to reflect on beauty, and to value truth.”
-In other words, gen ed exists to make you a well-rounded and informed individual.
+In other words, gen ed exists to make you a well-rounded and informed member of society.

 How do you know which gen eds to take and when so that you are not wasting your time?
 For one, you are assigned an academic adviser (usually a professor in your major) as soon as you are accepted.
-The best course of action is to set an appointment with your adviser and discuss what classes you will or should be taking.
-With his or her advice, you can even create a spreadsheet of what classes to take for every semester till you graduate.
+The best course of action is to set an appointment with her or him and discuss what classes you will or should be taking.
+With their advice, you can even create a spreadsheet of what classes to take for every semester till you graduate.
 You can also do your own research using Southern’s website and experienced upperclassmen.

 College can be a mystery.
 It can frustrate and confuse sometimes, but you don’t have have to go through it alone.
-What confuses you about it, have confused others too at some point or another.
+What confuses you about it has confused others, too, at some point or another.
 So ask for help.
 Find resources that will prepare you for one of the most exciting time of your life!

 For more information on Southern's policies, majors, and classes offered, visit http://www.southern.edu/undergrad/academics/academic-majors.html.